 Religious Studies

-RE is about enabling pupils to become free thinking, critical participants of public discourse, who can make academically informed judgements about important moral, social, ethical and religion and belief issues which shape the global landscape.
+Ultimately, Religious Studies is about enabling pupils to become free thinking, critical participants of public discourse, who can make academically informed judgements about the many complex moral and social issues which shape the global landscape.

 Year 7